 Visiting White Sandy Beaches and Getting a Hitchhike

 Visiting Nyali beach marked my first time ever at a white sand beach.
 It was like 10 km from the hostel.
 The next day, I visited Diani Beach, which was 30 km from the hostel.
-Going to Diani Beach required crossing a river, for which there’s a free ferry service every few minutes, followed by taking a matatu to Ukunda and then a tuk-tuk to Diani Beach.
-This gave me an opportunity to see the beautiful countryside during the ride.
+Going to Diani Beach required crossing a river, for which there’s a free ferry service every few minutes, followed by taking a matatu to Ukunda and then a tuk-tuk.
+The journey gave me a glimpse of the beautiful countryside of Kenya.

 Nyali beach is a white sand beach